mremolt/stundenzettel-webcomponents/README.md

-# Webcomponents starter
+# Webcomponents Demo Project

-Demo app for developing SPAs based on Web Components.
+Demo app for developing SPAs based on Web Components, an Excel like timesheet.
 Just for demo purposes, no production ready code.

 ## Installation